NEMA connector: Nomenclature

 The numerals preceding the hyphen encode the number of poles (current-carrying terminals) and wires connected to it, the voltage, and single- or three-phase power.
-A connector with ground terminal is described as having more wires than poles, e.g. two-pole, three-wire; or four-pole, five-wire; etc. A non-grounding device may be two-pole, two-wire; three-pole, three-wire; etc.
+A connector with ground terminal has more wires than poles: two-pole, three-wire; or four-pole, five-wire; etc. A non-grounded device may be two-pole, two-wire; three-pole, three-wire; etc.

 The numerals following the hyphen is the current rating of the device in amperes.
-This number is followed by the letter 'R' to indicate a receptacle or 'P' to indicate a plug.
+This number is followed by the letter 'R' to indicate a receptacle (socket) or 'P' to indicate a plug (prongs).

 As an example, the 5-15R is the common 125 V two-pole, three-wire receptacle rated for 15 A. The L5-15R, while sharing the same electrical rating, is a locking design that is not physically compatible with the straight-blade 5-15 design.
 The 5-30R has the same two-pole, three-wire configuration and 125 V rating, but is rated for 30 A.

 Although there are several non-grounding device types in the NEMA standards, only three of them are in widespread use today.
 These are the two-pole 1-15, still in use in millions of buildings built before the 1960s, and the three-pole 10-30 and 10-50.

 Other types of NEMA connectors that do not follow this nomenclature include: the ML series (so-called "Midget Locking" connectors named for their diminutive size), TT (for connecting travel trailers and other recreational vehicles to external power sources), SS series ("ship-to-shore" connectors for connecting boats to shore power) and the FSL series (used in military and aircraft applications).

 The small hole near the end of the power (non-ground) blades of some NEMA plugs is used for convenience in manufacturing; if present, it must be of specified diameter and position.
 Small specialized padlocks are available to fit these holes, allowing "lockout" of hazardous equipment, by physically preventing insertion of locked plugs into a power receptacle.
 Since at least 1949, numerous receptacle devices have also been invented to use these holes to hold the prongs inside the receptacle slots, using a corresponding latch or locking mechanism.

 The blades of a NEMA connector are identified within the dimensional standard as follows: 'G' identifies the grounding conductor, 'W' identifies the (grounded) neutral conductor, and 'X', 'Y', and 'Z' are the "hot" line conductors.
 Single-phase connectors have only a single terminal identified as 'X' or two terminals, 'X' and 'Y'.
 Three-phase connectors will use 'X', 'Y' and 'Z'.

 Criticism has been aimed at the design leaving a gap with exposed prongs.
-This safety flaw has been exploited by a January 2020 Internet phenomenon known as the Outlet challenge, where conductive materials, usually coins or paper clips were dropped into the gap, causing electrical sparks, which once led to a building evacuation in Westford Academy.
+This safety flaw has been exploited by a January 2020 Internet phenomenon known as the Penny Outlet Challenge, where conductive materials, usually coins or paper clips were dropped into the gap, causing electric sparks, which once led to a building evacuation in Westford Academy.